AlexSowT/hardcover-mcp/README.md

 pip install -e .
 ```

+## Transport Protocol
+This server currently only supports STDIO as the transport protocol

 ## Usage
 1) Get an API key from https://hardcover.app/account/api.
 Copy the value exactly as provided (it already starts with `Bearer `).
 2) Export it for the server: